-However, it is probably the least toxic form of insect bait you can use around your home with the exception of diatomaceous earth, which unfortunately doesn’t work as well or as quickly for large ants where I live.
+However, it is probably the least toxic form of insect bait you can use around your home.
+The one exception is diatomaceous earth, which unfortunately doesn’t work as well or as quickly for large ants where I live.

-I placed a couple of tablespoons of the carpenter ant bait in the lid of an empty jar I was going to recycle, and placed inside the dishwasher on the bottom near the drain just before going to bed.
-Before I did this, however, I was careful to run a load of dishes and empty everything out so the dishwasher was completely void of any plates, glasses or utensils.
+I placed a couple of tablespoons of the carpenter ant bait in the lid of an empty jar I was going to recycle and placed inside the dishwasher on the bottom near the drain just before going to bed.
+Before I did this, however, I was careful to run a load of dishes and empty everything out so the dishwasher was completely void of any plates, glasses, or utensils.